Data-collector-ADIA/Browser-server/README.md

 # Browser Service

-The Browser Service manages Playwright browser instances remotely.
-It provides an HTTP REST API to start, stop, and manage browser instances that can be used by the Backend Service for browser automation tasks.
+The Browser Service manages Playwright browser instances remotely using gRPC.
+It provides a gRPC API to start, stop, and manage browser instances that can be used by the Backend Service for browser automation tasks.

 ## Overview